Ion Vinea: Antonescian career

-In January 1941, Antonescu and the Iron Guard fell out with each other, which led to a brief civil war—Vinea witnessed from the side (and with some amusement) as fascist Barbu was convened to patrol a Guard precinct; in Bucharest, a pogrom erupted, during which Vinea time hid and protected Sergiu Dan.
+In January 1941, Antonescu and the Iron Guard fell out with each other, which led to a brief civil war—Vinea witnessed from the side (and with some amusement) as fascist Barbu was convened to patrol a Guard precinct; in Bucharest, a pogrom erupted, during which Vinea hid and protected Sergiu Dan.
 Costin's brother Michael was captured and lynched by the Guard; both Costin and Janco fled to Palestine later that year.
 In June, Romania became a participant in Germany's attack on the Soviet Union.
 Vinea was again drafted, this time, on Șeicaru's suggestion, as a military reporter in the Naval Forces; he wound up mostly stationed on the Black Sea coast.
 He was then assigned editor of Evenimentul Zilei, a propaganda daily published by Șeicaru, while also working at Șeicaru's Curentul.
 He was followed there by one of his Facla subordinates and a close friend, Vlaicu Bârna.
 According to the latter, Evenimentul Zilei existed as a "somewhat democratic version" of the pro-fascist Curentul.
 Upon Lovinescu's request, Vinea also hired a young writer, Marin Preda.
 Preda's accounts of life in that environment include claims that Vinea once eloped "with some whore" to occupied France, leaving his first editor to ghostwrite his columns.
-Vinea still partook in debates splitting the literary community: in 1941, he responded to George Călinescu's oveview of Romanian literature (in which Vinea himself made a frustratingly brief appearance), dismissing it as an impressionistic, and therefore highly subjective, contribution.
+Vinea still authored a posthumous encomium to his former rival Nicolae Iorga, who had been assassinated by the Guard.
+He also partook in debates splitting the literary community: in 1941, he responded to George Călinescu's overview of Romanian literature (in which Vinea himself was only briefly covered, to.his frustration), dismissing it as an impressionistic, and therefore highly subjective, contribution.

 Vinea's activity in 1941–1944 became a subject for scholarly scrutiny and political disputes.
 In the 1970s, biographer Elena Zaharia-Filipaș argued that Vinea largely remained "his own man", who refused to publish "eulogies to tyranny and murder as one finds in the aggressive editorials of other official newspapers published during the epoch."
-Vinea himself claimed that he "sabotaged" war propaganda and censorship.
+Vinea himself claimed that he "sabotaged" war propaganda and censorship; Teodorescu similarly states that Vinea's texts featured transparent rejections of "German imperialism".
 However, according to literary historian Cornel Ungureanu, he had transformed himself "into an ace of official politics".
 This was also the position taken in that time by Paraschivescu, allowed by the Antonescu regime to publish his "Open letter to Vinea" in Tinerețea magazine.
-Here, Vinea was exposed as an overzealous and servile government asset, his "hawkish and vigilante-like" demeanor clashing badly with a "fragile and forever juvenile" appearance.
+Here, Vinea was described as an overzealous and servile government asset, his "hawkish and vigilante-like" demeanor clashing badly with a "fragile and forever juvenile" appearance.
 Vinea's columns display a rejection of Stalinism and suggests that Nazism, a more palatable successor of revolutionary socialism, would eventually liberalize in the wake of Soviet defeat.
 According to Monica Lovinescu, daughter of Vinea's competitor, such pieces are praiseworthy, "lucid [and] courageous".